 Magnesium, zinc or aluminium stearates were commonly included to help powder stick.
 Zinc stearate was a popular choice but magnesium stearate was preferred by some chemists as it was ‘fluffier’.
 The use of these compounds had their limits; if too much was used they could clog machinery sieves making the powder difficult to sift (Silman, 1936).

 Slip is the property that enables a powder to be easily and smoothly applied without any feeling of drag.
 As a property slip is hard to define in any quantifiable fashion but like powder grittiness it can be felt with the fingers or on the face.
 While a number of ingredients can contribute to giving a powder slip – such as the kaolin, the stearates and starch – by far the most important substance is talc (magnesium silicate) which is why it made up to 50% or more of some face powders.
-It combines high spreadability (slip) with low translucency and low covering power and feels very smooth on the skin.
+It combines high spreadability (slip) with low translucency and covering power and feels smooth on the skin.

-Once a manufacturer has a suitable powder base, the two other components of the loose face powder – perfume and colour are mixed into it.
+Once a manufacturer has a suitable powder base, the two other components of a loose face powder – perfume and colour are mixed into it.
 This is not to say that each of the powder components can be treated separately; they can affect each other, requiring adjustments in the final formulation.

 An attractive scent was essential if a powder was to enjoy good sales.
 Firms like Coty took this one step further and sold powders with varying scents that matched to their range of perfumes.
 This enabled the scent in the powder to work with the woman’s perfume rather than against it.

-The addition of a perfume to a powder would generally require the powder to be matured or aged for up to a month before it was packaged and sold.
+The addition of a perfume to a powder generally required the powder to be matured or aged for up to a month before it was packaged and sold.
 Depending on the manufacturing process, ageing could be done before or after the powder was made.
 If the perfume was mixed into a portion of the powder, e.g. the kaolin, it would be stored and matured before being incorporated into the rest of the powder mix; if it was sprayed on to the powder during the mixing process then the entire powder mixture would be aged before it was packaged.

 As well as the powder base and perfume, face powders were also coloured to match skin tones.
 At first the range of colours was limited, with Natural (or Naturelle), Rachel, Rose, Brunette and Flesh being common shades or tints.
 Natural (clear pink shades) were originally considered more suitable for blondes with Rachel shades more suited to brunettes.